ttwhy/eclipse-import-hybris-projects-plugin/README.md

 Place the com.seeq.eclipse.importprojects JAR file in the eclipse/plugins folder.

 ## Usage
+### Import hybris Projects
+The Plugin expects a config/localextensions.xml file within the hybris directory.
+You could import the project using the following command:
+`-importHybris <absolute hybris folder>` (E.g. `-importHybris /opt/hybris`)

+### Import any other Eclipse Project
 When launching Eclipse, add the `-import <root project folder>` command line parameter.
 This will cause Eclipse to recursively search the supplied folder for .project files and import them into the workspace.
 If they are already present in the workspace, they will be refreshed.
 The path supplied